AndrewWPhillips/HexEdit/HexEdit/Graphics/Readme.txt

 This directory contains the files used to create the graphics used in HexEdit and the installer.
 There are "source" files (checked in to the repository) and working files.
 Following are some notes on creating working files from source files as the process cannot always be automated.

+Currently there are 3 images distributed with HexEdit:

+About.bmp - background to about dialog
+Backgrnd.bmp - background to main window
+Splash.bmp - displayed breifly at startup

+If these have a plain background (as currently backgrnd.bmp and splash.bmp do) then they should be saved as 8-bit BMP files with RLE on.
+PDN 3.36 supports 8-bit BMP files but does not use RLE so use something like Photoshop Elements to get the RLE option.

 Pliers
 ------